jvkoh/wave/README.md

 Wave.js is a framework I've been working on for writing simple animations (and potentially visualizers) with the canvas HTML5 tag.

+Currently this repo also includes a node/express website (that you can use to run your animations locally), and relies heavily on require.js.

 # Basic Example

-Right now this is structured as a simple node/express website, but really all you need from this repo is the javascript.
-Maybe in the future I'll turn this into a repo of just the javascript needed to make this happen.

 Here's a super basic example of a javascript file for a super simple canvas page.
-This javascript file assumes that the HTML it's linked to has a canvas element on the page somewhere, with an id of "canvas".
+This javascript file assumes that the HTML is linked to has a canvas element on the page somewhere, with an id of "canvas".

 ```javascript
 require([